iwantmyname/blog/preview/2014-06-24-squarespace-iwantmyname-makes-website-building-a-snap.md

 ![Squarespace install]({{ site.images_url }}/2014-06-24-squarespace-iwantmyname.png)

-Once you're done with the iwantmyname side, just login to Squarespace (or sign up) and click on the **Settings** icon.
+Once you're done with the iwantmyname side, just login to your Squarespace account (or sign up for one) and click on the **Settings** icon.
 In that menu, you'll see a **Domains** option, which will show a **Link Existing** button in the top-right corner.
-From there, just type in your domain and you're all set up.
+From there, just type in your domain and you're all set up (if you need help on the Squarespace side, their ).

 ##A quick note about separating your domain from your hosting